Mexican Lemonade (a.k.a. Limeade) Recipe

 - 2-3 portions Stevia or sugar to taste

-No carb, no calorie, lowers blood pressure, lowers blood sugar, & has antibacterial properties.
-Although it may seem expensive for a small pot of stevia it will save you buying kilos of sugar.
+It has no carbs, no calories, lowers blood pressure, lowers blood sugar, and has antimicrobial properties.
+Although it may seem expensive for a small pot of stevia, it will save you buying kilos of sugar.